SMU vs. Memphis NCAA Football Odds, Plays and Insights | November 6, 2021

 - Memphis' games this season have eclipsed the over/under in 42.9% of its opportunities (three times in seven games with a set point total).

-- Memphis is 1-3 against the spread and 3-2 overall when the team piles up more than 407.6 yards.
+- Memphis is 1-3 against the spread and 3-2 overall when the team churns out more than 407.6 yards.

 - The Tigers have turned the ball over four more times (15 total) than the Mustangs have forced a turnover (11) this season.